 The U.S. authorities conduct their own security check and decide independently on whether you are definitely admitted to the program.
 The U.S. authorities charge a fee of USD 100.

-Once you register on the CBP website you have 120 days to make an appointment with the U.S. authorities.
-If you do not arrange an appointment within this deadline, your participation in the program expires.
+Once you register on the CBP website you must make an appointment with the U.S. authorities (recommended: 30 days).
+If you do not arrange an appointment within 120 days, your participation in the program expires.

-On next entering the U.S.A. you must submit your biometric data at the U.S. airport of entry.
+On next entering the U.S.A. you will be required to submit your biometric data at the U.S. airport of entry.
 This means that your photograph and your fingerprints will be taken.
 This procedure is only conducted on first-time entry to the country.

-10. Entering the U.S. as a Global Entry Program traveller
+10. Entering the U.S. as a Global Entry Program traveler

-Global Entry travel expedites entry to the U.S.A. but is not a substitute for a U.S. visa or ESTA travel authorisation.
+Global Entry travel expedites entry to the U.S.A. but is not a substitute for a U.S. visa or ESTA travel authorization.

 U.S. data protection regulations are different from those of Switzerland.
 Please be aware that personal data that has been disclosed to the U.S. authorities is no longer controlled by you or fedpol.
 Under U.S. legislation it may be forwarded to other U.S. agencies or processed by the border control authority for other purposes.